ganskef/LittleProxy-mitm/README.md

 See [Aldo Cortesi](http://corte.si/posts/code/mitmproxy/howitworks/index.html)
 for a detailed description of proxy interception processes.

+### Get it up and running

+Execute this command: `java -jar littleproxy-mitm-1.1.0-beta1-shade.jar` Java is required to be installed on your System.

 The first run creates the key store for your Certificate Authority.
 It's used to generate server certificates on the fly.
 The ```littleproxy-mitm.pem``` file have to be imported in your browser or within the systems certificates, Mozilla